-NOTES AND BIBLIOGRAPHY SYSTEM
+NOTES AND BIBLOGRAPHY SYSTEM

-Use your word processor's automatic note inserting and numbering function.
+Use Microsoft Word's automatic note inserting and numbering function.
 Note numbers should restart with "1" at the beginning of each chapter.
 Microsoft Word will insert superscript note numbers in text.
 For example, "Rowe claims that 'the role of the designer ... in such a complex system is one of describing modes of interaction and degrees of freedom within and between multiple agents."
+1